Pantelleria

-The population of Pantelleri was 7,335 in 2022, according to istat.it.
+According to the Italian National Institute of Statistics, the population of Pantelleria was 7,335 in 2022.

 Description

 With an area of 83 km2, Pantelleria is the largest volcanic satellite island of Sicily.
 The last eruption occurred below sea level in 1891, and today phenomena related to volcanic activity are present, such as hot springs and fumaroles.
 The highest peak, the Montagna Grande, reaches 836 m above sea level.
 The islanders speak Pantesco, a dialect of Sicilian influenced by Arabic.

+Specchio di Venere lake is a soda lake.

 Names

 The Carthaginians knew the island as yrnm (𐤉𐤓𐤍𐤌) or ʾyrnm (𐤀𐤉𐤓𐤍𐤌).

 The Greek geographers recorded it as Kossyra (Κόσσυρα) and Kossyros (Κόσσυρος), which became the Latin Cossura.
 This appears in Arabic as Qawṣirah (قوصرة) and Maltese as the former name Qawsra.

-The original Arab name for the island was Bint al-Riyāh (Arabic: بنت الرياح and Maltese: Bint l-Irjieħ), meaning "Daughter of the Winds" after the strong gales that can arise off the north coast of Africa.
+The original Arab name for the island was Bint al-Riyāḥ (Arabic: بنت الرياح and Maltese: Bint l-Irjieħ), meaning "Daughter of the Winds" after the strong gales that can arise off the north coast of Africa.

 Its Sicilian name is Pantiddirìa, which gave rise to the present Maltese name Pantellerija.

 History

-The earliest evidence of human activity dates to the Neolithic period distinguished for its use of obsidian tools and construction of stone structures and tombs known locally as "Sese".
+The earliest evidence of human activity dates to the Neolithic, where it appears visitors to the island would arrive temporarily in order to extract obsidian for dispersion elsewhere in the central Mediterranean.
+The earliest permanent settlement would not begin until the Bronze Age, with the primary site, Mursia, being the only settlement known from the period.
+The iconic Sesi, megalithic multi-burial structures, would be built during this period as well.

 The original population of Pantelleria did not come from Sicily, but were of Iberian or Ibero-Ligurian ancestry.
 After a considerable interval, during which the island probably remained uninhabited, the Carthaginians took possession of it, no doubt owing to its importance as a station on the way to Sicily.
 This probably occurred around the beginning of the 7th century BC.
 Their acropolis was the twin hill of San Marco and Santa Teresa, 2 km south of the present town of Pantelleria.
 The town has considerable remains of walls made of rectangular blocks of masonry and also of a number of cisterns.
 Punic tombs have been discovered, and the votive terra-cottas of a small sanctuary of the Punic period were found near the north coast.

 The Romans occupied the island as the Fasti Triumphales record in 255 BC, lost it again the next year, and recovered it in 217 BC.
 It struck bronze coins, originally with a Punic inscription but changing to Latin by the 1st century BC.
 Under the empire, it served as a place of banishment for prominent persons and members of the imperial family.
 The town enjoyed municipal rights.